Policies and guidelines

 A library sale is when extracts or rushes from a programme are used in another audio visual work.
 The BBC has supplied guidance on how independent production companies can exploit rights as early as possible in agreement with the BBC.

-The BBC has issues a guide covering location and/or production incentives used in financing independent film and television productions for the BBC.
+The BBC has issued a guide covering location and/or production incentives used in financing independent film and television productions for the BBC.

 See the BBC Future Media Standards and Guidelines for the delivery of web material.

 See the Online content page for more details about delivery iPlayer, Red Button or programme website content.